 Now we’re going to take a look at the Enhanced CD-ROM version:

 This version of SimCity published by Interplay adds a lot of stuff while maintaining the same gameplay, so we’re just going to focus on these extra elements.
 The 1st thing you might notice is the new animated intro along with better graphics and resolution.
 There’s also improved and digitised sound effects along with digitised speech throughout the game.
 Honestly, there’s a speech clip for every option and icon you click and even for the little messages that appear just above the main window, which gets annoying after a few hours of gameplay because they repeat over and over again.

 But that’s not all.
 Apparently, Maxis decided to fill the CD to the brim with not just speech clips, but also with video clips.
-Ranging from small and random “peek” clips, which are absolutely random and sometimes even bizarre and serve no purpose to the gameplay whatsoever to other longer video clips from your counselors either asking for more funds or for specific services to be provided.
+Ranging from small and random “peek” clips, which are absolutely random and sometimes even bizarre and serve no purpose to the gameplay whatsoever to other longer video clips from your counsellors either asking for more funds or for specific services to be provided.
 But again, these get tiring after a while because of their repetition.
 Luckily you can turn off all of these options and I recommend so because they don’t contribute to the gameplay in my opinion and are extremely annoying.